ashfurrow/blog/source/blog/2012-08-06-contributing-again.markdown

 date: 2012-08-06 00:00
 ---

 I made my first sizeable contribution to the Open Source community over the past week or so.
-It's been interesting.<!--more-->
+It's been interesting.

 Usually, I scheme ways to make money off the code I'm writing.
 Also, I need to believe in what I'm making or I won't be motivated.